 - (b) In addition, a management company or an appointed investment manager or a third party may receive a performance fee in addition to the fixed remuneration.
 The amount applicable to the respective Sub-Fund as well as the modalities of calculation and payment of the performance fee are mentioned in the Prospectus.
-This fee is subject to value added tax as applicable. - (c) The Investment Advisor or the Investment Manager may receive a fee from the respective Sub-Fund.
+The Depositary fee does not include any value-added taxes. - (c) The Investment Advisor or the Investment Manager may receive a fee from the respective Sub-Fund.
 The amount of the remuneration (including, if applicable, the specification of a maximum amount and any minimum or basic remuneration) as well as the modalities for calculation and payment with regard to the individual Sub-Funds are mentioned in the Prospectus.
-This fee is subject to value added tax as applicable. - (d) The Depositary receives a fee from the respective Sub-Fund.
+The Depositary fee does not include any value-added taxes. - (d) The Depositary receives a fee from the respective Sub-Fund.
 The amount of the remuneration (including, if applicable, the specification of a maximum amount and any minimum or basic remuneration) as well as the modalities for calculation and payment with regard to the individual Sub-Funds are mentioned in the Prospectus.
-This fee is subject to value added tax as applicable. - (e) Any Distributor may receive a fee from the respective Sub-Fund.
+The Depositary fee does not include any value-added taxes. - (e) Any Distributor may receive a fee from the respective Sub-Fund.
 The amount of the remuneration (including, if applicable, the specification of a maximum amount and any minimum or basic remuneration) as well as the modalities for calculation and payment with regard to the individual Sub-Funds are mentioned in the Prospectus.
-This fee is subject to value added tax as applicable. - (f) The Registrar and Transfer Agent or an appointed sub-registrar and sub-transfer agent the respective Sub-Fund.
+The Depositary fee does not include any value-added taxes. - (f) The Registrar and Transfer Agent or an appointed sub-registrar and sub-transfer agent the respective Sub-Fund.
 The amount of the remuneration (including, if applicable, the specification of a maximum amount and any minimum or basic remuneration) with regard to the individual Sub-Funds are mentioned in the Prospectus.
-This fee is subject to value added tax as applicable. - (g) Individual assets may not be taken into consideration in the calculation of the aforementioned remuneration if this is appropriate and in the interest of the shareholders. - (h) In addition to the aforementioned fees, the following costs may be charged to the respective Sub-Fund: - (i) all costs in connection with the acquisition, sale and ongoing management of assets; - a standard market fee for the provision of direct and indirect operational expenses of the Depositary or Management Company resulting in particular from the use of OTC transactions, including the costs of collateral management incurred in connection with OTC transactions, securities lending transactions, repurchase agreements and other costs incurred in connection with OTC derivatives trading; - (iii) taxes and similar charges levied on the assets, income or expenses of the Company; - (iv) costs incurred by the Management Company or the Depositary for legal advice when acting in the interests of the shareholders of the Company; - (v) fees and costs for the Company's Auditor; - (vi) costs for issuing share certificates; - (vii) costs of preparing, depositing and publishing the Articles and other documents, e.g. prospectuses relating to the Company, including the costs of registrations or written explanations to all registration authorities, stock exchanges (including local securities dealers' associations) and other institutions, which must be undertaken in connection with the Company or the offering of its shares; - (viii) costs for the preparation and, if necessary, translation of the key investor information document or other legally required documents;
+The Depositary fee does not include any value-added taxes. - (g) Individual assets may not be taken into consideration in the calculation of the aforementioned remuneration if this is appropriate and in the interest of the shareholders. - (h) In addition to the aforementioned fees, the following costs may be charged to the respective Sub-Fund: - (i) all costs in connection with the acquisition, sale and ongoing management of assets; - a standard market fee for the provision of direct and indirect operational expenses of the Depositary or Management Company resulting in particular from the use of OTC transactions, including the costs of collateral management incurred in connection with OTC transactions, securities lending transactions, repurchase agreements and other costs incurred in connection with OTC derivatives trading; - (iii) taxes and similar charges levied on the assets, income or expenses of the Company; - (iv) costs incurred by the Management Company or the Depositary for legal advice when acting in the interests of the shareholders of the Company; - (v) fees and costs for the Company's Auditor; - (vi) costs for issuing share certificates; - (vii) costs of preparing, depositing and publishing the Articles and other documents, e.g. prospectuses relating to the Company, including the costs of registrations or written explanations to all registration authorities, stock exchanges (including local securities dealers' associations) and other institutions, which must be undertaken in connection with the Company or the offering of its shares; - (viii) costs for the preparation and, if necessary, translation of the key investor information document or other legally required documents;